‘Dragon Ball Super’ Teases Appearance Of Super Namekian God In Episode 118

-Dragon Ball Super Episode 118 entitled “Tragedy Closes In On Vanishing Universe” will reveal the third universe to be erased in the Tournament of Power.
-While Son Goku, Android 17, and Android 18 are dealing with Universe 2 fighters, Gohan and Piccolo will face the two remaining warriors of Universe 6 – Saonel and Pirina.
-The latest DBS spoilers hint the potential appearance of Super Namekian God in episode 118.
+Dragon Ball Super Episode 118, entitled “Tragedy Closes In On Vanishing Universe,” will reveal the third universe to be erased in the Tournament of Power.
+While Son Goku, Android 17, and Android 18 are dealing with Universe 2 fighters, Gohan and Piccolo will face the two remaining warriors of Universe 6: Saonel and Pirina.
+The latest DBS spoilers hint the potential appearance of Super Namekian God in Episode 118.

 With less than 17 minutes left in the tournament, the remaining fighters are expected to go all out to ensure the survival of their universe.
 As the battle royal continues to be more intense, some of the universes are already on the verge of erasure.
 One of the universes that could vanish next is Universe 6.